 10) 9 months before Rosa Parks, there was Claudette Colvin

-Similar to Rosa Parks and prior to her by 9 months,15-year-old Claudette Colvin refused to relinquish her seat to a white passenger.
+This last black history fact on our list is about Claudette Colvin.
+Similar to Rosa Parks and prior to her by 9 months, 15-year-old Claudette Colvin refused to relinquish her seat to a white passenger.
 Later she told Newsweek that “I felt as if Sojourner Truth was pushing down on one shoulder and Harriet Tubman was pushing down on the other.
-I was glued to my seat.”
+Thus glueing me to my seat.”

-Want more black history?
-You will love this Seven Black Heroes in the War
+Enjoyed the above article?
+You may also enjoy Seven Black Heroes in the War